ASE A2 Automatic Transmission Practice Test

 Answer A is wrong.
 A slipping clutch results in a slip while in gear and possible engine flare.

 Answer B is wrong.
 As a band wears, a gap forms between the band and the drum.
 This gap will cause a transmission to slip.

 Answer C is wrong.
 A worn input shaft bearing will make a constant noise in all gears.

 Answer D is correct.
-The gear set's internal gears are not rotating but held stationary in direct drive.
-If a component like the pinion gears are not moving or rotating, then their not making the whining noise.
+The gear set's internal gears are not rotating but are stationary in direct drive.
+If the pinion gears are not moving or rotating, they are not making the whining noise.

-32. The transmission oil pump front seal is leaking, and the pump bushing is worn.
+32. The transmission oil pump front seal leaks and the pump bushing is worn.
 Technician A says this could be caused by loose flexplate bolts.
 Technician B says a misaligned transmission bellhousing would cause this wear.
 Who is correct?

 - A. Technician A